less than

 What's more, they can choose whether or not they want to participate in an insurance fund's gap cover arrangement.

-What that means for you is that you can't assume all your hospital treatments will be fully covered if you're treated as a private patient.
+The main thing is that you can't assume that all your hospital treatments are fully covered when you're treated as a private patient.

 That's why it's important to make sure you've got the right health cover for your needs, and to check if any of the health professionals who will be treating you charge more than the MBS fee.